STPA-driven Multilevel Runtime Monitoring for In-time Hazard Detection: STPA-driven Runtime Monitor Design

 \subsection{Multilevel Runtime Monitoring Framework}

 Multi-level monitoring extends traditional runtime verification or monitoring by providing a monitor classification or organization schema that maps monitor types to various functions or components in distributed real-time architectures~\cite{goodloe2010monitoring}.
 In this work, we augment a multi-level monitoring framework~\cite{gautham_multilevel_2020} as it directly addresses monitoring CPS from multiple layer perspectives.
 A monitor $\mathcal{M}_{a}$ observes streams of time stamped information from a target CPS.
-A \emph{stream}, denoted as $\mathcal{S}_{a} = {\mathcal{S}_{a}(t - m), \cdots, \mathcal{S}_{a}(t - 2), \mathcal{S}_{a}(t - 1), \mathcal{S}_{a}(t)}$, where $\mathcal{S}_{a}$, is a stream of time-stamped information, from the past $m$ instances starting with $\mathcal{S}_{a}(t - m)$ and ending at the current instance $\mathcal{S}_{a}(t)$.
+A \emph{stream}, denoted as $\mathcal{S}_{a} = {\mathcal{S}_{a}(t - m), \cdots, \mathcal{S}_{a}(t - 2), \mathcal{S}_{a}(t - 1), \mathcal{S}_{a}(t)}$, where $\mathcal{S}_{a}$, is a sequence of time-stamped information, from the past $m$ instances starting with $\mathcal{S}_{a}(t - m)$ and ending at the current instance $\mathcal{S}_{a}(t)$.
 The $a$ subscript denotes a stream associated with a specific part of the system.
-We denote the combination of all streams from different parts of a CPS as $\mathcal{S}$ such that $\mathcal{S}_{a} \subset \mathcal{S}$.
+We denote the set of all streams from different parts of a CPS as $\mathcal{S}$, in particular, $\mathcal{S}_{a} \in \mathcal{S}$ for all streams $\mathcal{S}_{a}$.

 The streams of information from the CPS that we want to verify as being compliant to safe operation requirements can be represented as a monitorable property $\mathcal{P}$ derived from component constraints $\varphi_{l}$ after STPA analysis.
 The property $\mathcal{P}$, also referred to as a monitor specification, is a checking condition that represents the conditions given by a context $\mathcal{CO}\subseteq\mathcal{V} \times \mathcal{A} \times \mathcal{C}$ (Fig.~\ref{ff}), and is most often expressed in temporal logic.
 Thus, in multi-level monitoring, a monitor of a specific type placed at a specified level detects unsafe or hazardous conditions for the stream it is observing.
 We classify monitors (and their associated properties) as data, network, or functional monitor types depending on the causal factors $c_f$ and the possible location of emerging hazard states given by STPA.
-Generally, the types of monitoring for CPS are $\mathcal{M} = (\mathcal{M}_{d}, \mathcal{M}_{\eta},\mathcal{M}_{\delta})$, where $\mathcal{M}_{d}$ is an input-output (I/O) data-oriented monitor, $\mathcal{M}_{\eta}$ is a network-oriented monitor, and $\mathcal{M}_{\delta}$ is a functional monitor.
-There can be more monitor types than shown in $\mathcal{M}$.
-We restrict our attention to the following monitors.
+We consider the following three types of monitoring for CPS: input-output (I/O) data-oriented monitors of type $M_d$, network-oriented monitors of type $M_\eta$, functional monitors of type $M_\delta$.